Firm linked to Crooked House owner was taken to court

 "Since Monday, we have been securing the sites and making the site safe, and that's as a result of a health and safety executive prohibition notice that was issued on the land," he explained.

-"Our brief is to ensure that children don't go playing on the rubble heap, this is because we suspect there's asbestos, cement debris in there that's come from the roof slates, so there's a risk to to public health," he added.
+"Our brief is to ensure that children don't go playing on the rubble heap, this is because we suspect there's asbestos, cement debris in there that's come from the roof slates, so there's a risk to public health."

 He described the initial demolition of the pub building as a "shambles".

 "Whoever did it, they weren't compliant with any safety system of work or any decent methodology.
-It was just whack to the floor and left us a big pile of rubble and an unsafe structure.
+It was just whack to the floor and left us a big pile of rubble and an unsafe structure."

-Two men were arrested and released on police bail in relation to the fire at the pub.
+Two men were arrested and released on police bail in relation to the fire.

 A 66-year-old man from Dudley and a 33-year-old man from Milton Keynes were detained on suspicion of arson with intent to endanger life.